txt/aa24/docs/09size.md

 clinical epidemiology, 49(12):1373–1379, 1996

 if low recall is ok, 100s per hour

-wrong questionL
-- where does the data come from (early bird)
-- strutural coherence of the data (stream of 1, ext is 1)
-  - menzies funciton of # udnerlying dimensions and dicretiona results
-  - number of supprt vectors: 200-300

-to explore structureal similarity, one of our methods will clsuter before reasoming (to find maximize region similarities)

 Zhu, X., Vondrick, C., Fowlkes, C.C. et al. Do We Need More Training Data?.
 Int J Comput Vis 119, 76–92 (2016). https://doi-org.prox.lib.ncsu.edu/10.1007/s11263-015-0812-2
 - numerous examples from facila recongition where face accuracary plateaus after M 100